aionixone/openact/docs/openact_integration.md

 # OpenAct Integration Guide (Command → Event)

-This document describes how the OpenAct service integrates with Stepflow using the `aionix-protocol` envelopes.
+This document describes how the OpenAct service integrates with Stepflow using the shared `aionix-contracts` envelopes (which wrap the lower-level `aionix-protocol` schemas).
 Stepflow already accepts these envelopes on both the command and event paths, so OpenAct only needs to adopt the same payload shapes.

 ## 1. Overview